 How do I build my knowledge?

-Although originally developed for families of school-age children, this video from the U.S. Department of Education’s Privacy Technical Assistance Center (PTAC) and the Family Policy Compliance Office provides an overview of the types of questions that Part C and Part B 619 stakeholders can ask their state agency partners about the data they collect and maintain.
+Although originally developed for families of school-age children, this video from the U.S. Department of Education’s Privacy Technical Assistance Center (PTAC) provides an overview of the types of questions that Part C and Part B 619 stakeholders can ask their state agency partners about the data they collect and maintain.

 How do I apply this to my state?